 The recent economic crisis in Korea has also led to sharply higher domestic interest rates in Korea and reduced opportunities for refinancing or refunding maturing debts as financial institutions in Korea, which are experiencing financial difficulties, are increasingly looking to limit their lending, particularly to highly leveraged companies, and to increase their reserves and provisions for non-performing assets.
-These developments will result in higher interest rates on loans to AICL and have otherwise made it more difficult for AICL to obtain new financing.
-Therefore, there can be no assurance that AICL will be able to refinance its existing loans or obtain new loans, or continue to make required interest and principal payments on such loans or otherwise comply with the terms of its loan agreements.
-Any inability of AICL to obtain financing or generate cash flow from operations sufficient to fund its capital expenditure, debt service and repayment and other working capital and liquidity requirements could have a material adverse effect on AICL's ability to continue to provide services and otherwise fulfill its obligations to the Company.
-See "Risk Factors -- Risks Associated With Leverage" and " -- Dependence On International Operations and Sales; Concentration of Operations in the Philippines and Korea."
+These developments will result in higher interest rates on loans to ASI and have otherwise made it more difficult for ASI to obtain new financing.
+In addition, ASI has obtained a significant amount of financing through arrangements obtained by AUSA.
+As an overseas subsidiary of ASI, AUSA was formed with the approval of the Bank of Korea.
+If the Bank of Korea were to withdraw such approval, or if AUSA otherwise ceased operations for any reason, ASI would be required to meet their financing needs through alternative arrangements.
+Therefore, there can be no assurance that ASI will be able to refinance its existing loans or obtain new loans, or continue to make required interest and principal payments on such loans or otherwise comply with the terms of its loan agreements.
+Any inability of ASI to obtain financing or generate cash flow from operations sufficient to fund its capital expenditure, debt service and repayment and other working capital and liquidity requirements could have a material adverse effect on ASI's ability to continue to provide services and otherwise fulfill its obligations to the Company.
+See " -- Dependence On International Operations and Sales; Concentration of Operations in the Philippines and Korea."

-As of December 31, 1997, AICL and its consolidated subsidiaries were contingently liable under guarantees in respect of debt of AICL's non-consolidated subsidiaries and affiliates in the Anam Group in the aggregate amount of approximately W857 billion.
-As of such date, AICL had provided guarantees for all of AUSA's debt of \$319 million, the Non-Compliant Loans of \$176 million and the Company's obligations under a receivables sales arrangement.
-The Company has met a significant portion of its financing needs through financing arrangements obtained by AUSA for the benefit of the Company, based on guarantees provided by AICL.
-There can be no assurance that AUSA will be able to obtain additional guarantees, if necessary, from AICL.
-Further, a deterioration in AICL's financial condition could trigger defaults under AICL's guarantees, causing acceleration of such loans.
-In addition, as an overseas subsidiary of AICL, AUSA was formed with the approval of the Bank of Korea.
-If the Bank of Korea were to withdraw such approval, or if AUSA otherwise ceased operations for any reason, the Company and AICL would be required to meet their financing needs through alternative arrangements.
-Although the Company believes that alternative financing arrangements will be available in the future, there can be no assurance that the Company or AICL will be able to obtain alternative financing on acceptable terms or at all.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources" and Note 11 of Notes to Combined Financial Statements.
-In addition, if any relevant subsidiaries or affiliates of AICL, certain of which may have greater exposure to domestic Korean economic conditions than AICL, were to fail to make interest or principal payments or otherwise default under their debt obligations guaranteed by AICL, AICL could be required under its guarantees to repay such debt, which event could have a material adverse effect on its financial condition and results of operations.
+As of December 31, 1997, ASI and its consolidated subsidiaries were contingently liable under guarantees in respect of debt of ASI's non-consolidated subsidiaries and affiliates in the Anam Group in the aggregate amount of approximately W857 billion.
+As of such date, ASI had provided guarantees for all of AUSA's debt of \$319 million, \$176 million of bank loans to one of the Company's subsidiaries and the Company's obligations under a receivables sales arrangement.
+Prior to the Initial Public Offering, the Company met a significant portion of its financing needs through financing arrangements obtained by AUSA for the benefit of the Company, based on guarantees provided by ASI.
+The Company currently does not depend on such financing arrangements.
+In addition, if any relevant subsidiaries or affiliates of ASI, certain of which may have greater exposure to domestic Korean economic conditions than ASI, were to fail to make interest or principal payments or otherwise default under their debt obligations guaranteed by ASI, ASI could be required under its guarantees to repay such debt, which event could have a material adverse effect on its financial condition and results of operations.

-Historically, AICL has undertaken capacity expansion programs and other capital expenditures primarily on the basis of forecasts of the Company and business plans prepared jointly with the Company.
-The Supply Agreements generally provide for continued capital investment by AICL based on the Company's forecasts and operational plans prepared jointly by the Company and AICL reflecting such forecasts.
-However, as a result of the recent deterioration of the Korean economy, there can be no assurance that AICL will be able to fund future capacity expansions and other capital investments required to supply the Company with necessary packaging and test services and wafer output on a timely and cost-efficient basis.
+Historically, ASI has undertaken capacity expansion programs and other capital expenditures primarily on the basis of forecasts of the Company and business plans prepared jointly with the Company.
+The Supply Agreements generally provide for continued capital investment by ASI based on the Company's forecasts and operational plans prepared jointly by the Company and ASI reflecting such forecasts.
+However, as a result of the recent deterioration of the Korean economy, there can be no assurance that ASI will be able to fund future capacity expansions and other capital investments required to supply the Company with necessary packaging and test services and wafer output on a timely and cost-efficient basis.